coreyhellwege/Dead_Man_Walking/README.md

         if option == 0
         # if the user selects the option to 'save and exit game' they are given their current page number
             puts "your current page number is 2"
-            # the app then terminates because option 0 has no further link
+            # and the app then terminates because option 0 has no further link
         elsif option == 1
             puts Page3.text
         elsif option == 2